software-mansion/react-native-reanimated/packages/react-native-reanimated/plugin/README-dev.md

 ### Why do we need this plugin?

-Reanimated is all about executing the code directly on the UI thread whenever possible to avoid expensive and troublesome communication between those two threads.
+Reanimated is all about executing the code directly on the UI thread whenever possible to avoid expensive and troublesome communication between these two threads.
 Since UI and JS (React-Native) contexts are separate, we somehow need to pass the functions (and their arguments) from the JS thread to the UI thread.
 That's why we need **worklets**.
 If you haven't yet, we strongly recommend reading [the official documentation on worklets](https://docs.swmansion.com/react-native-reanimated/docs/guides/worklets) first.

 ### What is a worklet?